Hi there. I am Marissa Sherov.

-I have spent many years fine tuning my areas of expertise and while my years of experience and training play a huge role in helping you progress towards your goals, what is even more important to me is my ability to be human right along side you.
-In our sessions together I will say more than "mmmm...I see."
-I will partner with you in your healing process to restore and maintain your wellness.
-Together we will identify the problem areas in your life and work towards finding balance and peace.
-I will help you reduce your anxiety, ease your sadness, and improve your coping skills.
-I promise to be nonjudgmental and meet you where you are at with compassion and empathy.
-I will help you reclaim your life, find your passion and purpose, and restore your sanity.
-I welcome crying, laughing, and cursing in our sessions because let's face it, life is often a total cluster *@#!.
+I have spent many years fine tuning my areas of expertise and while my years of experience and training play a huge role in helping individuals progress towards their goals, what is even more important to me is my ability to be human right along side them.
+In my sessions I say more than "mmmm...I see."
+I meet all of my clients where they are at and with compassion and empathy.
+I partner with them in their healing process to restore and maintain their wellness.
+Together we identify the problem areas in their lives and work towards finding balance and peace.
+I help them reduce anxiety, ease their sadness, and improve their coping skills.
+I help them reclaim their lives, find their passion and purpose, and improve their quality of life.
+I welcome crying, laughing, and cursing in my office because let's face it, life is often a total cluster *@#!.